cocodrilodog/tools-core/README.md

 Base class to create `System.Object`s that use the `[SerializeReference]` attribute.
 This class is suitable for creating composite structures like the one shown below, hence the name `CompositeObject`.

-Derived classes from `CompositeObject` support polymorphism, which means that they can serialize objects that inherit from the type used in the field, and keep all the additional properties saved.
+Derived classes from `CompositeObject` support polymorphism, which means that any field declared as `MyCompositeObject`, for example, can serialize data of any other class that derives from `MyCompositeObject`.

 In the example of the images below, I created an abstract class `FileBase`:
 ```